teach2geek/vscode/Readme.md

-# Linking and Testing Visual Studio Code to GitHub
+# Linking Code from Visual Studio Code to GitHub
-First visual studio code linked rep to GitHub.
+Linking Visual Studio Code to GitHub.